 If the yacht charter date is longer than 6 months from the date of signing the agreement, the deposit is 25% percent.
 If the yacht charter is within 6 months from the date of signing the yacht Charter Agreement, we will require a 50% percent deposit.
 Total and final payments on your charter are due and payable into Escrow one month before the Charter is scheduled to begin.

 Yacht charter cancellation terms are detailed in the yacht Charter Agreement form.
 It is recommended that you have Travel Insurance for your entire trip to include all “out of pocket” expense (air, hotel etc.).
+If a Named Storm threatens or is forecast to threaten the expected location of the charter yacht, as determined by the Captain in his/her sole discretion, the Captain shall have the option of terminating or canceling the charter any time that he/she deems necessary.
+No refund is provided for cancellation due to weather.
 We will discuss this with you before you reserve your yacht.
 (Read Article – The Top 10 Reasons to Insure).

 COMMONLY USED TERMS

 Many Caribbean yacht charters offer an “All Inclusive” charter rate.
 Other yachts offer a charter fee “Plus All Expenses”.
 Here are a few commonly used terms and conditions you should know.
 (View Charter Guide).